PolyArch/cs259/index.md

 * TA Office Hours: Fri 10:30am-12:30pm (Room 3256S-A, Boelter)

 * <span style="color:blue">This is a preliminary Website: Don't believe anything until class begins. : ) </span>
-* <span style="color:red"> If you'd like to addend this class, please come to the first day.
+* <span style="color:red"> If you'd like to attend this class, please come to the first day.
 Its *very* likely due to drops that we will have space. </span>

 ### Description